 The Create K-mer Tree tool may be helpful for identification of the closest common reference across samples.
 The tool uses reads, single sequences or sequence list as input and creates a distance-based phylogenetic tree.
+If a sequence list has a read-group it will be treated as a set of reads, otherwise the tool will group the sequences in a sequence list based on their "Assembly ID" annotation or treat the sequences individually when no "Assembly ID" annotation has been assigned.
+To find out how to assign Assembly ID annotation, please see Using the Assembly ID annotation.
 There are two ways to initiate creation of a k-mer tree: either from the Result Metadata Table (see the section on Running analysis directly from the Result Metadata Table), or from the Toolbox.

 To run the Create K-mer Tree from the toolbox:

 Toolbox | Microbial Genomics Module () | Typing and Epidemiology () | Create K-mer Tree ()

 Input files can be specified step-by-step like shown in figure 11.15 or by selecting data recursively by right-clicking on the folder name and selecting Add folder contents (recursively).
 If using the recursive option, remember to double check that files relevant for the downstream analysis are selected.